chungderson/cmu-block-market/README.md

 ![4H Candlesticks](price_candle_4h_wide.png)

 ### Volume by Price Level
 Total blocks traded at each price point (rounded to nearest $0.50).
+A nonzero number of blocks were traded at $6.70 and $9.11, for whatever reason.
 ![Volume Discrete](volume_price_discrete.png)

 ### Activity Heatmap